top of page

 The AKWA Technologies water leak detection with automatic water shutoff capability is a preferred method of proactively addressing the inevitable water leak event.

 The system is comprised of several components that work together to maximize coverage.
-They include a stainless steel quick connect valve with master valve actuator, different wireless sensors (depending on the application - such as under an dishwasher, on an A/C handler, in the water heater pan, etc) a local remote control, and a controller that communicates with the sensors and valve.
+They include a stainless steel quick connect valve with master valve actuator, different wireless sensors (depending on the application - such as under an dishwasher, on an A/C handler, in the water heater pan, etc) a local remote control, and a controller

 photo of parts copy.jpg